bhaddacak/bhaddacak.github.io/_pages/cribudstu.md

 > Critical thinking is reasonable, reflective thinking that is focused on deciding what to believe or do.[^ennisdef]

 [^ennisdef]: The definition by Robert Ennis.
-Alec Fisher, 2011, *Critical Thinking: An Introduction*, 2nd ed., Cambridge University Press, p.
+Cited in Alec Fisher, 2011, *Critical Thinking: An Introduction*, 2nd ed., Cambridge University Press, p.
 4.

 How to think critically, then?
 If we take the subject seriously, it will be a lot of things to know, like logic, fallacies, psychology of thinking and decision, and those kinds of thing.
 And it is worth investing your time and effort to study these rigorously.
 But I think reasoning with our commonsense is enough in most cases.
 We just have to be aware of it and acknowledge our ignorance, prejudice, and hypocrisy. *"Do not judge beyond evidence"* is a simple but crucial rule.